classes terms notepad report calendar noticeboard attendance trophy sen parentview parent-view Parent V iew

 ๐ŸŽต Music

-In Music, our unit is Stop!
+In Music, our unit is Lean on me!
 Children will explore rhythm, melody, and musical expression through singing, playing instruments, and listening to a wide range of music.

 ๐Ÿ™ RE (Religious Education)